Room Selection FAQs

 First, apply for Housing so your information is in our system, and because later in the process you’ll sign your Co-op housing license online through the Housing and Dining Portal.
 The actual application and selection process for Co-ops is handled individually through each house.
 To apply to a Co-op (or Co-ops), please contact the house(s) in which you have interest – contact information can be found at housing.cornell.edu/cooperatives.
 To learn more about the Co-ops, take part in Co-op Mosey Open House which will be held each spring prior to Housing Selection.

-What buildings have suite-style, corridor-style, or pod-style configurations?
+What buildings have apartment-style, suite-style, or corridor-style configurations?

 Cornell University has a wide variety of residence halls in its housing portfolio, but in general, the buildings fall into one of two types of room configurations: traditional/corridor-style and suite-style.
+The Townhouse apartments on North Campus and 301 College Avenue apartments on South Campus are the only two apartment style communities on campus.
 Learn more about which buildings have each style of configuration by visiting Residence Hall Configurations.